LesUski/100-Days-in-Cloud/Labs/63-Mounting-EFS-to-EC2/README.md

    ![secondsec2](img/secondec2.jpg)

-   It should display the packege downloaded in the first Instance.
+   It should display the package downloaded in the first Instance.

 ---